jls-digital/storybook-addon-code/CONTRIBUTING.md

 ## Future feature considerations

+- Support all languages from prism/hljs.
+Storybook's syntax highlighter only uses a limited set of languages.
 - Automatic import of source code files
 - Ctrl + click to jump to reference (e.g. in Interface)
 - Button to open code (local file) in editor